Links on Android Authority may earn us a commission. Learn more.

 Arlo Essential Video Doorbell

-Even if you’re not interested in a complete security system, a video doorbell is helpful for screening visitors and packages.
+Whether or not you’re interested in a complete security system, a video doorbell is helpful for screening visitors and packages.
 The Essential comes in wired and wireless versions, and integrates with Alexa, HomeKit, and Google Assistant.

 Arlo Pro 4 Wireless Security Camera

 The Arlo Pro 4 wins its place on the podium by shooting in 2K HDR with a 160-degree field of view, and including not only color night vision but a built-in spotlight.
-The latter is something brands like Nest and Ring make you pay extra for.
+The latter is something brands like Nest sometimes make you pay extra for.